Ikergune/firos/README.md

-Firos
+FIROS
 =====

-Firos is a tool that makes easy to connect robots to the cloud.
-For this purpose it uses the Robot Operating System (ROS, <http://www.ros.org/>) and uses Context Broker (http://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker) as a way to publish and listen robot data.
+FIROS is a tool that helps connecting robots to the cloud.
+For this purpose it uses the Robot Operating System (ROS, <http://www.ros.org/>) and the FIWARE  Context Broker (http://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker) as a way to publish and listen robot's data.

-Firos works as a translator between the robot world and the cloud world, transforming ROS messages into NGSI to publish them in the cloud, and vice versa to send cloud data to ROS.
+FIROS works as a translator between the robotics field and the cloud world, transforming ROS messages into NGSI to publish them in the cloud, and vice versa.

-Installing Firos
+Installing FIROS
 ================

 Requirements